 Note: Members of the Immaculata University community, including all students, must be aware of, and must abide by, the University policies published in the Immaculata University Policy Manual (IUPM).
-The IUPM is located on the University portal (MyIU).
+The IUPM is located on the University portal (MyIU) and the Student Hub in the University's Learning Management System, Moodle.